andrewromanenco/pyjvm/README.md

 Work in progress.

-Refactoring code to improve structure and support pyton 3.
+Refactoring code to improve structure and support python 3.

 Testing